noahtb03/Resume_Optimization_Agent/README.md

 This tool is honest about what it can and can't guarantee:

 - **It verifies attribution, not perfect phrasing.** It guarantees every skill, number, employer, and date comes from your data, and that numbers are reproduced exactly.
-It does **not** guarantee a rephrased bullet is a perfect paraphrase — so **read your generated résumé before sending it.** You're the final check.
+It does **not** guarantee a rephrased bullet is a flawless paraphrase — so **read your generated résumé before sending it.** You are the final check.
+- **It's only as accurate as your source.** If one of your uploaded résumés overstates something, the tool will faithfully carry that forward.
+Garbage in, garbage out — confirm the flagged items and keep your experience bank truthful.
-- **You must confirm what's true.** When parsing finds contradictions between your résumés, it asks *you* to resolve them.
+- **You must resolve contradictions.** When uploaded résumés disagree, it asks *you* which version is true.
 It never decides facts about your career on its own.
-- **"One page" without LibreOffice is an estimate.** It's close, but for a guarantee, install LibreOffice or just check the page length yourself.
+- **"One page" without LibreOffice is an estimate.** Close, but for a guarantee, install LibreOffice or just check the length yourself.
+- **English-first.** Built and tested for English résumés.
+Other Latin-script languages may work with reduced quality; non-Latin scripts are experimental.
-- **It is not a cover-letter or career-advice tool.** It tailors résumé content from your real experience.
-That's it.
+- **Not a cover-letter or career-advice tool.** It tailors résumé content from your real experience.
+That's the whole job.

 ---

-*Built as a constrained LLM system: structured experience records, deterministic relevance scoring, provenance validation, and bounded repair/fallback to generate job-specific résumés without unsupported claims.*
+*Built as a constrained-LLM system: structured experience records, deterministic relevance scoring, provenance validation, and bounded repair/fallback to generate job-specific résumés without unsupported claims.*